Scaffolding Cost

 Supply-Only Costs

-In most rental cases of scaffolding, the cost of labour for installation and dismantlement of scaffolding is included.
-Here are some basic supply-costs of the average scaffold in the UK:
+In most scaffolding rental cases, the cost of labour for installation and dismantlement of scaffolding is included.
+Here are some basic supply costs of the average scaffold in the UK:

 • Independent scaffold costs roughly £15 per m2